 - (a) The selection of names from the complete source list databases in electronic media for the master jury wheels may be accomplished by a purely randomized process through a properly programmed electronic data processing system.
-Similarly, at the option of the Clerk and after consultation with the Chief Judge, a properly programmed electronic data processing system for purely randomized selection may be used to select names from the master wheel for the purposes of determining qualification for jury service, from the qualified wheel for summoning persons to serve as grand or petit jurors, from the pool of jurors to serve as a panel, and from the panel of jurors to serve as a jury.
+Similarly, at the option of the Clerk and after consultation with the Chief Judge, a properly programmed electronic data processing system for purely randomized selection may be used to select names from the master wheel for the purposes of determining qualification and summoning persons for grand and petit jury service, from the pool of jurors to serve as a panel, and from the panel of jurors to serve as a jury.
 Such random selections of names from the source lists for inclusion in the master wheels by data computer personnel must ensure that each county within the jury division is substantially proportionally represented in the master jury wheel for each division in accordance with 28 U.S.C. § 1863(b)(3).
 The purely randomized selection procedure may be used for all drawings.
-(See Section 2.03 herein for the procedures to ensure proper proportional county representation in the divisional master jury wheels.). - (b) Manual Randomized Selection of Jury Panels and Petit Juries.
+(See Section 2.03 herein for the procedures to ensure proper proportional county representation in the divisional master jury wheels.) - (b) Manual Randomized Selection of Jury Panels and Petit Juries.
 After the jurors have been summoned, the Clerk has the option, after consultation with the Chief Judge, to randomly select jurors manually for petit or grand jury panels and for petit juries for specific cases by:

-- (1) Preserving the computer prepared random sequence of the names of jurors summoned and assigning jurors to panels in the order listed; or preserving the computer prepared random sequence of the names of jurors impaneled and assigning jurors to petit juries in the order listed; or - (2) Drawing names at random from a box, jury wheel, or similar container containing the names of the present pool or panel of jurors.
+- (1) Preserving the computer prepared random sequence of the names of jurors summoned and assigning jurors to panels in the order listed; or preserving the computer prepared random sequence of the names of jurors empaneled and assigning jurors to petit juries in the order listed; or - (2) Drawing names at random from a box, jury wheel, or similar container containing the names of the present pool or panel of jurors.